supermarsx/smsgate/readme.md

 ### Regarding android compilation

-Follow the general guide to export an APK with code signing.
+Follow the general guide to export an APK with code signing from Android Studio or Gradle.
-You may need to set react native sha512 library `compileSdk` directive to at least `28` to be able to compile the apk.

 ## Built with